UniversalDependencies/docs/_fr-dep/ccomp.md

 ccomp(certain, fait)
 ~~~

-In FrenchSpoken, we also use the `ccomp` relation.
-Here is an example from FrenchSpoken:
+Here is an example from FrenchSpoken with a `ccomp`:

 ~~~ sdparse
 on ne peut pas exclure qu' il y ait quelque chose de grave \n it cannot be ruled out that there is something serious ccomp(exclure, ait) mark(ait, qu')
 ~~~

+N.B.: FrenchSpoken uses the [ccomp:cleft]() relation to annotate some cases of cleft sentences.